AndreyJVM/rest-assured-demo/README.md

 ###  [RestAssured ](https://rest-assured.io/)

 Testing and validating REST services in Java is harder than in dynamic languages such as Ruby and Groovy.
-REST Assured brings the simplicity of using these languages into the Java domain.
+RESTAssured brings the simplicity of using these languages into the Java domain.

 ### API
 Application Programming Interface, or API, is a way for different software components to communicate and exchange data.